cmronk/b-amazon/README.md

 As shown above, managers can view all stock quantities as well as low quantities, update and order more stock, and order new products.

-I utilized a MySQL database as well as the [mysql npm package](https://www.npmjs.com/package/mysql), [Node.js](https://nodejs.org/en/), the[Inquirer npm package](https://www.npmjs.com/package/inquirer), and the [Cli-table npm package](https://www.npmjs.com/package/cli-table).
+I utilized MySQL databases as well as the [mysql npm package](https://www.npmjs.com/package/mysql), [Node.js](https://nodejs.org/en/), the [Inquirer npm package](https://www.npmjs.com/package/inquirer), and the [Cli-table npm package](https://www.npmjs.com/package/cli-table).